Second Chance Apartments Logo

 The United State's Ethnic Diversity

-It’s hard to believe but the white population used comprise nearly 87% of the American population.
+It’s hard to believe, but the white population used to comprise nearly 87% of the American population.
 The remaining part of the population 100 years ago was primarily black.
-The Hispanic race is by far the fastest growing race in the United States.
+The Hispanic race is by far the fastest-growing race in the United States.

-Though the United Sates is a Republic with constitutional and civil rights, minorities still suffer persecution to a unacceptable degree.
-People who belong to the current minorities in the United States are more subject to poverty, criminal prosecution, drug abuse and hate crimes.
-Laws enacted by Congress such as the Civil Rights Act of 1964, the Fair Housing Act of 1968, and the single parent family and disabilities act of 1988 have provided much needed and significant protections in helping minorities advance in American society.
+Though the United States is a Republic with constitutional and civil rights, minorities still suffer persecution to an unacceptable degree.
+People who belong to the current minorities in the United States are more subject to poverty, criminal prosecution, drug abuse, and hate crimes.
+Laws enacted by Congress such as the Civil Rights Act of 1964, the Fair Housing Act of 1968, and the single parent family and disabilities act of 1988 have provided much-needed and significant protections in helping minorities advance in American society.

 Yet America always seems to recover from its inner differences and become stronger.

-The United States is truly a grand experiment of 50 individual states all with different governments and ideas on how to govern.
-It’s a giant test tube of 50 state governments each trying to do their best to provide for their citizens.
+The United States is truly a grand experiment of 50 individual states, all with different governments and ideas on how to govern.
+It’s a giant test tube of 50 state governments, each trying to do their best to provide for their citizens.
 Sometimes they get it wrong.
-Eventually some of them get it right.
-There were always be differences between the states and the cultures within.
+Eventually, some of them get it right.
+There were always differences between the states and the cultures within.

 Minorities are often the bulk of people searching for Second Chance Apartments in any particular United States community.
-We are here to assist anyone we can in spite of race, sex, religion sexual orientation and age.
-We are only here to do the very best we can to help those who are more disadvantaged finding a safe place to call home.
+We are here to assist anyone we can in spite of race, sex, religion sexual orientation, and age.
+We are only here to do the very best we can to help those who are more disadvantaged find a safe place to call home.